juniorsundarCasual/TGT/vault/volume-4.chapter-253.md

 Marie chuckled and said, "I don't need to fight, because people are their own worst enemies.
 Any ways, we should probably get moving."

 The sect's campus was massive and so was its population - it was like a city.
 It because evident very quickly that the sect specialised in martial arts of many kinds, including unarmed and armed styles.
 Their toured passed by many such practising grounds with ordered hordes of people going through Forms both simple and complex.
-There were facilities for Alchemy and other magical ventures, but their scope was measly compared to the martial departments.
+There were facilities for Alchemy and other Magical ventures, but their scope was measly compared to the martial departments.

 But what really poked at Marie's curiosity was, "How do you guys recruit and get so many people here?
 Do you know how many hoops we had to jump through to hitch a ride?
 And the damn thing didn't even reach this place!"